How to Make Witch Hazel Spray for Skin with Essential Oils

 - 2 oz glass bottle with spray top

 Directions: Place witch hazel into a glass spray bottle, add essential oil if desired, and shake well if adding oils.
 Add bottle label, see next section below on how to get the one pictured.
-To use, shake well and spritz onto desired area, allow to air dry.

 Witch Hazel Spray Uses